Sphereon-Opensource/OpenID-Federation/README.md

 - **JSON Web Tokens (JWT)**: Used for creating verifiable entity statements and security assertions.
 - **JSON Object Signing and Encryption (JOSE)**: Standards for signing and encrypting JSON-based objects to ensure their integrity and confidentiality.

-# Local Key Management System - Important Notice

-Local Key Management Service is designed primarily for testing, development, and local experimentation purposes. **It is not intended for use in production environments** due to significant security and compliance risks.

 # Servers Deployment Instructions